Potential advantages or reasons to expanding the firm beyond yourself

 Now need to support the wages of others

 One of the key aspects to consider when expanding beyond yourself is that now you are responsible not only for your own salary but also for supporting another employee.
-Indeed, depending on your relationship with the person that you work with (i.e., as another founder, or as a paid employee), their salary make take priority over yours.
-It is important to make sure that the additional costs associated with the growth is outweighed by additional profits, such that you are not financially worse off by taking on someone else.
+Indeed, depending on your relationship with the person that you work with (i.e., as another founder, or as a paid employee), their salary may take priority over yours.
+It is important to make sure that the additional costs associated with the growth are outweighed by additional profits, such that you are not financially worse off by taking on someone else.

 Potential for disagreements

 Bringing on additional employees opens the possibility for disagreements in your firm.
 While by yourself you are directly responsible for all decisions, having team members means that now you need to get others on board with your ideas.